UnB-KnEDLe/DODFMiner/CONTRIBUTING.md

 Also, for double commits the `-s` command must be used, and the signature of your pair must be added.

-The commit comment must show the action taken, or the change made.
+The commit comment must be in english and show the action taken, or the change made.

 Comment of commit:
 ```
 Making contribution guide

+Change

 Signed-off-by: Isaque Alves <isaquealvesdl@gmail.com>
 Signed-off-by: Felipe Campos <fepas.unb@gmail.com>